Ljubljana: Folk dance

 Several folk dance groups are active in Ljubljana.

 Jazz

-In July 2015, over four days, the 56th Ljubljana Jazz Festival took place.
-A member of the European Jazz Network, the festival presented 19 concerts featuring artists from 19 countries, including a celebration of the 75th birthday of James "Blood" Ulmer.
+In July 2015, the 56th Ljubljana Jazz Festival was held.
+A participant event in the European Jazz Network, the festival took place over four days and included 19 concerts with artists from 19 countries, including a celebration of the 75th birthday of James "Blood" Ulmer.

 Popular urban culture and alternative scene

-In the 1980s with the emergence of subcultures in Ljubljana, an alternative culture begun to develop in Ljubljana organised around two student organisations.
+In the 1980s with the emergence of subcultures in Ljubljana, an alternative culture began to develop in Ljubljana organised around two student organisations.
 This caused an influx of young people to the city centre, caused political and social changes, and led to the establishment of alternative art centres.